-Tips for Preparing Your Tax Return to Avoid Getting a Letter From the IRS
+Preparing Your Tax Return to Avoid Getting a Letter From the IRS

-What the IRS Is Looking For
+What the IRS Looks For

 The IRS Computer Runs on Auto-Pilot

-All this results in literally millions of notices—yes, millions—going out each year.
-As National Taxpayer Advocate Nina Olson explains, "The IRS program exists solely to conduct examinations with little or no human involvement.
-Notices and letters are sent automatically via the computer program without specific contact information...
-These letters notify taxpayers that their refunds have been frozen, deductions have been disallowed, that further information is required to verify the return, and more."
+All this results in the sending of literally millions of notices—yes, millions.
+The notices and letters are sent automatically initiated by the computer program and many lack IRS contact information.
+They simply notify taxpayers that their refunds have been frozen, that deductions have been disallowed, or that they request additional information to verify the return.

 How to Protect Yourself

-Doublecheck Those 1099 Forms If You're Self-Employed
+Double-Check Those 1099 Forms If You Are Self-Employed

 The Final Step

-NOTE: Tax laws change periodically and the above information may not reflect the most recent changes.
+Note: Tax laws change periodically and the above information may not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.